lcostea/redis-lua/README.md

 # redis-lua
-redis-lua scripts I am using
+Here is a list of redis-lua scripts I am using, for all sort of cases